Mark R. Hatlie

 This is closely related to the last question, of course.
 Does the marker reflect the period in which it was built?
 There are several ways in which it might do so.

 On the surface, there is the artwork or style of the marker.
 Soviet memorials are often recognizeable at a glance, even without their red stars and flags, because of the way they portray the human form.
-19th century monuments often show a bent for ancient Greek and Roman classical style.
+19th century monuments often show a preference for ancient Greek and Roman classical style.
 The Franco-Prussian War memorial shown here, for example, shows crossed Roman-style swords.
 There are also examples of Greco-Roman helmut designs adorning World War One gravesites, for example, at the Stuttgart military cemetery

 But the time the marker was built is also important with reference to the last question, about the people who built it and their role in society.
 What were the important issues of that period with regard to the events refered to in the marker and what might the people who built it have wanted to say?
 What were, in short, the "ideological needs" of the sponsors at that time?
 As Loewen shows in his book, Civil War monuments have varied over time and transport the opinions of when they were built more than any "facts" about the Civil War.
 The same Stuttgart military cemetery just mentioned shows a marked contrast between the German society of the early 1920s and that of the late 1940s, early 1950s.
 The cemetery clearly shows how the attitudes toward war and remembrance were as different as night and day.